venice-v5/venice-program-table/docs/sdk.md

 const VENDOR_ID: u32 = 0x1234_5678;

 fn build_blob() -> Vec<u8> {
+    // Prepare entrypoint name and source
+    let entrypoint_name = b"main.py".to_vec();
-    // Prepare your compiled MicroPython bytecode per module. let main_bc: Vec<u8> = compile_to_micropython_bytecode("print('hello')");
+    let entrypoint_src: Vec<u8> = b"print('hello')".to_vec();

     let mut builder = VptBuilder::new(VENDOR_ID);
+    // Add entrypoint
     builder.add_program(ProgramBuilder {
-        name: b"main".to_vec(),
+        name: entrypoint_name
-        payload: main_bc,
+        payload: entrypoint_src,
     });

     // Serialize to a single aligned binary blob. builder.build()
 }

-// Stub to illustrate; replace with your actual compilation pipeline. fn compile_to_micropython_bytecode(_src: &str) -> Vec<u8> { vec![0x00, 0x01, 0x02] }
 ```

 Notes:
 - The builder handles headers, ordering, and 8-byte alignment padding for you.
-- Module names are arbitrary byte strings (not NUL-terminated).
-Use consistent encoding (e.g., UTF-8) if you plan to display or compare as strings.
+- Program names are arbitrary byte strings (not NUL-terminated).
 - Use the same `vendor_id` at build and load time to prevent accidental cross-loading.

 ## Validation Guarantees

 On `Vpt::new` / `Vpt::from_ptr`, the following checks are performed:
 - Magic number matches `VPT_MAGIC`.
-- Version is compatible with the crate’s `VERSION`:
+- Version is compatible with the SDK's `VERSION`:
   - Same major.
+  - If major == 0, minor must match exactly.
-  - If major == 0, the blob’s minor can be newer or equal to the consumer’s minor.
+  - If major > 0, the blob’s minor can be newer or equal to the consumer’s minor.
-  - If major > 0, minor must match exactly.
 - `vendor_id` matches the expected value you pass in.
 - Buffer length is sufficient for the declared total size.
-- Entries are iterated using explicit length fields and 8-byte alignment.

 If any check fails, you receive a `VptDefect` indicating the reason.

 ## Tips and Patterns

 - Fast lookup by name:
-  - Maintain a small index (e.g., a perfect hash or sorted names array) on the host and ship it separately if you need O(log n) lookup at runtime, or just linearly scan with `Iterator::find` if your module count is small.
+  - Upon parsing the blob, iterate through each program and build a hash map that matches program names to their payloads for a fast O(1) average lookup.
 - Zero-copy payloads:
   - The `payload()` slice references the original blob; avoid copying unless you must mutate.
 - Endianness:
-  - Ensure producer and consumer agree on endianness across platforms; the common case is little-endian on both host and target.
+  - Ensure the producer uses little-endian integers.
 - Safety:
-  - Use `Vpt::from_ptr` only when you can guarantee alignment and that the pointer refers to a valid VPT region.
+  - Use `Vpt::from_ptr` only when the memory region is designated for VPT blobs and is well-aligned.

 ## FAQ

-- How do I handle non-UTF8 names?
-  - Treat names as raw bytes (`&[u8]`).
-Convert to `&str` only when you know they’re UTF-8.
-- Can I store metadata per module?
+- Can I store metadata per program?
   - The base format stores only the name and payload.
-If you need metadata, embed it within the payload or define a convention for a special module that carries a metadata table.
+If you need metadata, embed it within the payload or define a convention for a special program that carries a metadata table.
 - How do I support multiple runtimes?
   - Use distinct `vendor_id` values for each consumer and build separate blobs (or a superset blob parsed differently by each consumer).